sammosummo/sammosummo.github.io/_layouts/home.md

 <h2>Latest writing</h2>

-Please note that because the following has not been peer reviewed, it might be pure nonsense. <a href="writing">Click here for the archive</a>.
+Fair warning—because none of what appears on this website has been peer-reviewed, it might be pure nonsense. <a href="writing">Click here for the archive</a>.

 <ul>